NyoroGiraffe/Experi-City/06_Actions/NCP.md

 Narrative Engine cultivates each player's Narrative Happiness.

 It allows players—or small groups sharing the same experience—to explore stories beyond the shared world whenever they wish.

 ---

+### Scope of Narrative Cultivation

+Narrative Cultivation is primarily intended for:

+- single-player experiences,
+- or small groups that intentionally share the same evolving narrative.

+Because players may cultivate different histories, relationships, world structures, or long-term consequences, Narrative Cultivation does not assume that every player continuously shares one identical world state.

+Games requiring complete synchronization of world history and geography among all players are generally outside the current design goals of Narrative Engine.

+---